SeongJinAhn/DAD-SGM/README.md

 # DAD-SGM
-An implementation of the IEEE Transactions on Artificial Intelligence "Diffusion-Assisted Distillation for Self-Supervised Graph Representation Learning with MLPs" (Under Minor Revision).
+An implementation of the IEEE Transactions on Artificial Intelligence paper "Diffusion-Assisted Distillation for Self-Supervised Graph Representation Learning with MLPs" (Under Minor Revision).
 Thank you for your interest in our work!

 # Motivation